 As eCommerce growth accelerates, even the most traditional of brick-and-mortar stores are actively selling online.
-And brands that developed a following online are branching out into retail distribution.
+And brands that developed online are branching out into retail distribution.
+The rise of multi-channel selling is allowing companies to expand their presence to make their products as accessible as possible to customers, regardless of sales channel (brick-and-mortar retail stores, distributors, company-run eCommerce website, catalogs, direct selling via reps, and online marketplaces, such as Amazon).
 These trends have led manufacturers and retailers to tremendous new growth opportunities.

-Unfortunately, it’s also led them into a bit of a mess, because while market demand may have gone fully multi-channel, many of the fulfillment activities that companies are using to support it have not.
+Unfortunately, it’s also led them into a bit of a mess, because while market demand may have gone fully multi-channel – 85% of American shoppers purchase through a minimum of two channels – many of the fulfillment activities that companies are using to support it have not.

 In fact, not too long ago, more than half of omni-channel retailers still operated dedicated fulfillment facilities for each of their sales channels – as we shared in our story, Merchandise Fulfillment: Adapting to Serve Multiple Sales Channels.